zsevic/open-borders-server/README.md

 ### Technologies used

-- Node.js, TypeScript, NestJS, Redis (for API)
+- Node.js, TypeScript, NestJS (for API)
 - puppeteer and cheerio (for scraping)
 - node-nlp (for NLP)